markbirbeck/webdriver-mocha/README.md

 });
 ```

+Note the addition of Chai as Promised, the removal of `driver.quit()`, and -- thanks to the `return` statement at the start of the test -- the omission of the two `done()` handlers.

 Loading the `webdriver-mocha` module has given us:

 * access to `driver`, `By` and `until` in exactly the same way as many snippets of code to be found on the web, making it easy to include them, and;
-* the use of 'proper' promises on the commands, improving the integration with other libraries that use promises, such as `chai-as-promised`, and of course `mocha` itself.
+* the use of 'proper' promises on the commands, improving the integration with other libraries that use promises, such as Chai as Promised, and of course Mocha itself.

 ## Using With Linting Tools